ahmedmaouloud-aboubacar/MyPortfolioProjects-1/README.md

 ## About the Author

 I am Aboubacar AhmedMaouloud, with MA in Applied Mathematics and Data Sciences a passionate data enthusiast with a sufficient background in Python and SQL.
-Through MyPortfolioProjects-1, I aim to showcase my skills and journey into the world of data nalysis and visualization.
+Through MyPortfolioProjects-1, I aim to showcase my skills and journey into the world of data analysis and visualization.

-Connect with me on [LinkedIn](#www.linkedin.com/in/aboubacar-ahmed-maouloud-3b403b188) to learn more about my projects and experiences.
+You are welcome to establish professional connections with me through [LinkedIn](#www.linkedin.com/in/aboubacar-ahmed-maouloud-3b403b188)

 ---